dbdraganov93/DI-Crawling-Tool/README.md

 ## Flipify brochure analysis worker

-Flipify PDF analyses are processed asynchronously through Symfony Messenger.
+Flipify PDF analyses are processed asynchronously.
 Ensure the message queue tables exist and start a worker in a long-running process:

 ```
 php bin/console messenger:setup-transports
 php bin/console messenger:consume async --time-limit=3600
+php bin/console app:flipify:worker --sleep=5
 ```

-Restart the worker whenever you deploy new code so it picks up the latest changes.
+Restart the workers whenever you deploy new code so they pick up the latest changes.

-When using the bundled Docker environment, the `dicrawler_worker` service already waits for MySQL, installs Composer dependencies, ensures the Flipify schema exists, sets up the Messenger transports, and simultaneously runs both the Flipify queue consumer and the legacy `app:shopfully:worker` loop via `docker/worker/start.sh`.
+When using the bundled Docker environment, the `dicrawler_worker` service already waits for MySQL, installs Composer dependencies, ensures the Flipify schema exists, sets up the Messenger transports, and simultaneously runs both the Flipify queue consumer, the dedicated Flipify worker loop, and the legacy `app:shopfully:worker` via `docker/worker/start.sh`.

 # MySQL Setup on Ubuntu